jeftegoes/AwsOverview/Management & Governance/AWS Service Catalog.md

 - Can give user access to launching products without requiring deep AWS knowledge.
 - Integrations with "self-service portals" such as ServiceNow.

-# 3. Stack Set Constraints
+# 4. Stack Set Constraints

-- Allows you to configure Product deployment options using CloudFormation StackSets.
+- Allows we to configure Product deployment options using CloudFormation StackSets.
-- **Accounts:** Identify AWS accounts where you want to create Products.
+- **Accounts:** Identify AWS accounts where we want to create Products.
-- **Regions:** Identify AWS regions where you want to deploy to (with Order).
+- **Regions:** Identify AWS regions where we want to deploy to (with Order).
 - **Permissions:** IAM StackSet Administrator Role to manage target AWS accounts.

-# 4. Launch Constraints
+# 5. Launch Constraints

 - IAM Role assigned to a Product which allows a user to launch, update, or terminate a product with minimal IAM permissions.
 - **Example:** End user has access only to Service Catalog, all other permissions required are attached to the Launch Constraint IAM Role.